Giffgaff help, issues and complaints

 Solving text and data problems

-The most common problems with data and/or text problems boil down to…
+The most common problems with data and/or text problems usually boils down to a couple of issues:

 - Giffgaff iPhone settings – On an iPhone these are available in Settings > Mobile Data > Mobile Data > Mobile Data Network